gbmhunter/blog/content/electronics/circuit-design/analogue-filters/_index.md

 It might seem hard to believe, but you can build RC networks which increase the input voltage at specific frequencies.
 See [Herman Epstein - Synthesis Of Passive RC Networks With Gains Greater Than Unity](http://www.oldfriend.url.tw/article/IEEE_paper/Synthesis%20of%20Passive%20RC%20Networks%20with%20Gains.pdf) [(cached copy, 2021-01-23)](./herman-epstein-synthesis-of-passive-rc-networks-with-gains-greater-than-unity.pdf) for a detailed analysis.

-## Filter Optimizations
+## Filter Tunings

-_Filter optimizations_ are specific tunings of filters to maximise a particular characteristic of it's response.
-Filter optimization directly specifies what the filter coefficients must be.
+_Filter tunings_ are specific tunings of filters to maximise a particular characteristic of it's response.
+Filter tuning directly specifies what the filters polynomials must be.

 * **Butterworth** Optimized for the flattest response through the pass-band, at the expense of having a low transition between the pass and stop-band.
 * **Chebyshev**: Designed to have a steep transition between the pass and stop-band, at the expense of gain ripple in either the pass or stopband (_type 1_ or _type 2_).
 Also called  Chevyshev, Tschebychev, Tschebyscheff or Tchevysheff, depending on exactly how you translate the original Russian name.
 There are two types of Chebyshev filters: